Find Affordable College Courses

 The colleges and universities below are the most popular for economics majors pursuing a bachelor's degree.

 Our analysis found University of Virginia - Main Campus to be the most popular school for economics students who want to pursue a bachelor’s degree in the Southeast Region .
-University of Virginia is a fairly large public school located in the small suburb of Charlottesville.
+University of Virginia is a very large public school located in the small suburb of Charlottesville.

 Women make up 36% of the economics majors at the school.